 Are electronic signatures and digital signatures similar, or the same?

-While these terms are often used interchangeably and are used to validate documents, they are indeed not the same.
+While these terms are often used interchangeably and to validate documents, they are not the same.
 There are some very noticeable differences that you should know about.

 Electronic Signature

 The eSign is a digital form of a wet-ink signature.
-It is secure and legally binding but does not involve any form of coding.
-An electronic signature can be affixed in any form; symbol, image, or a process attached to the document authenticating the identity.
+It is secure and legally binding, but does not involve any form of coding.
+An electronic signature can be affixed in any form: a symbol, an image, or a process attached to the document, authenticating the identity.

-Because it does not undergo any validation processes by a certificate authority or a trusted service provider, it is not an authorized form of signing.
+Because it does not undergo validation by a certificate authority or trusted service provider, it is not an authorized form of signing.
 But hey!
 It is still easy to use.

 Digital Signature

 A digital signature is more secure.
-It works alongside the eSign and is dependent on Public Key Infrastructure.
-Digital signatures have a certain incorporated encryption standard which assists in validating the signatory’s identity.
-Using a digital signature is ideal when we want to authentic and secure a document.
+It works alongside eSign and depends on Public Key Infrastructure.
+Digital signatures incorporate a specific encryption standard that helps validate the signatory’s identity.
+Using a digital signature is ideal when we want to authenticate and secure a document.

 What documents are excluded from electronic signatures?

-Wet signatures or non-electronic signature is still preferred for in some places over eSign.
+Wet signatures or non-electronic signatures are still preferred in some places over eSign.
 Let’s take a person filing for bankruptcy.
 He has to use a wet signature as the e-signature is not considered valid there.

 The other instances of where eSign or digital sign is not allowed are:

-There are still some countries in the world where an electronic signature is not valid.
-Countries like Afghanistan, Bahamas, Cuba, Nepal, Fiji, and North Korea are some examples.
+There are still some countries where an electronic signature is not valid.
+Countries such as Afghanistan, the Bahamas, Cuba, Nepal, Fiji, and North Korea are examples.

 What is the state of electronic signature in 2021?

 The growth of eSignature has been rapid in the past decade.
-However, the present condition because of Covid-19 has encouraged the fast movement towards eSigns.
-Digital signatures also have caught the train to growth and have become more common now.
+However, the present COVID-19 situation has encouraged rapid adoption of eSigns.
+Digital signatures have also caught the growth train and have become more common.

-The pandemic has been pivotal since it increased activities like work from home, schools going online, and the digital horizons expanding across all business verticals.
-E-commerce companies have also seen aggressive growth since covid-19 began.
-Collaboration tools, electronic signature tools, etc., also have seen an upsurge in their demands.
-All of these resulted in multiple platforms embarking on a mission to develop digital tools to facilitate the development of businesses going online.
+The pandemic has been pivotal, as it increased activities such as work-from-home, schools going online, and the expansion of digital horizons across all business verticals.
+E-commerce companies have also seen aggressive growth since COVID-19 began.
+Collaboration tools, electronic signature tools, etc., have also seen an increase in demand.
+All of these led multiple platforms to embark on a mission to develop digital tools to facilitate businesses going online.

 Is electronic signature secure?

 Yes, eSigns are safer than the usual wet signatures that can be easily forged, misused, or tampered with.
-There is a certain amount of built-in security that requires authentication and proof of transaction, making it admissible in the court of law.
+There is a certain amount of built-in security that requires authentication and proof of the transaction, making it admissible in court.

 Other factors that amount to the security of eSigns are:

-As such a significant amount of security measures as taken, there’s no second-guessing that e-signatures are much more secure than the traditional ones.
+As such, a significant amount of security measures have been taken; there’s no second-guessing that e-signatures are much more secure than traditional ones.

 When should you use an electronic signature?

-You can freely use an e-signature where it is not possible to obtain signatures physically.
-Instances like delaying in obtaining signatures, extensive follow-ups with multi-party signatories, heavy documentations, or work from home conditions demand the implementation of electronic signatures.
+You can freely use an e-signature when physical signatures are not possible.
+Situations such as delays in obtaining signatures, extensive follow-ups with multi-party signatories, heavy documentation, or work-from-home conditions demand the use of electronic signatures.

-You can also opt to use e-signatures for signing hire and onboarding, timesheets, rental agreements, NDAs, internal compliances, expense reporting, PDFs, etc.
+You can also opt to use e-signatures for hiring and onboarding, timesheets, rental agreements, NDAs, internal compliance, expense reporting, PDFs, etc.

 An electronic signature is super easy to use and offers a legal status as a safe bet.
-This is the best-case scenario for businesses working with a limited staff that reduces the errors and makes it easy for the employees to speed things up.
+This is the best-case scenario for businesses with limited staff, as it reduces errors and makes it easier for employees to speed things up.

 What is Aadhar eSign?

-It is an online e-signature service that facilitated the Aadhar holder to sign a digital document.
+It is an online e-signature service that enables Aadhaar holders to sign digital documents.
 An OTP is used to affix the sign after biometric verifications.

 What are the different types of digital signatures?